 1218 Wittenberg Road , Mt.
 Tremper, NY 12457

-Matagiri was founded in 1968 as a center dedicated to the spiritual work and vision of Sri Aurobindo and the Mother.
-Nestled in the Catskills, it consists of a main house where cofounder Eric Hughes lives, clustered with other small buildings: a meditation room, a library, a gallery, and a bookstore that includes many used and out-of-print editions of books by Sri Aurobindo, the Mother, and disciples.
+Matagiri was founded in 1968 as a center dedicated to the Integral Yoga of Sri Aurobindo and the Mother.
+Nestled in the Catskills near Woodstock, it consists of a cabin where Julian and Wendy live, clustered with other small buildings: a sanctuary for meditation, a library, a gallery, and a bookstore that includes many used and out-of-print editions of books by Sri Aurobindo, the Mother, and disciples.

-A weekly meditation open to the public is held on Saturday mornings at 9:00 a.m.
-Anyone calling between 8:00 a.m. and 4:00 p.m. in advance is welcome to use the library and meditation room.
-There are also a number of special Darshan days observed throughout the year as well as special lectures and cultural events and karma yoga days.
+A weekly meditation open to the public is held on Wednesday evenings at 7:30 p.m.
+Visitors are requested to call in advance to use the library and sanctuary.
+A number of special events and the Darshan days are observed throughout the year as well as lectures, cultural events, and karma yoga days.

-Trustees Julian and Wendy Lines live across the street where Wendy teaches hatha yoga.
-They own a shop in the village of Woodstock called “Pondicherry” [www.pondi.biz (845) 679-2926] and import from the Sri Aurobindo Ashram and Auroville.
+They own a shop in the village of Woodstock called “Pondicherry,” 845-679-2926, and import from the Sri Aurobindo Ashram and Auroville. www.pondi.biz

 Sri Aurobindo Center Southeast

 This nonprofit organization was founded in 1993 to provide an opportunity for group meditations and Darshan gatherings, to learn and exchange knowledge and experiences of Sri Aurobindo and Mother’s grace and powers, and to establish a permanent study group so as to be a part of Mother’s extended family of centers.
 Other purposes include promotion of religious and cultural understanding based on peace, love, justice, truth, and harmony and to promote friendship and goodwill among people of all religions.